ibm-cloud-docs/hs-crypto/key-rotation.md

 {:note: .note}
 {:important: .important}

-# Rotating your root keys
+# Rotating your master keys and root keys
 {: #key-rotation}

-With envelope encryption, root keys can be rotated.
-Key rotation takes place when you retire the original key material of the root key, and you re-key it by generating new, cryptographic key material.
+With envelope encryption, both master keys and root keys can be rotated.
+Key rotation takes place when you retire the original key material of the master key or root key, and you re-key it by generating new, cryptographic key material.
 {: shortdesc}

 Rotating keys on a regular basis helps you meet industry standards and cryptographic best practices.
 The following table describes the main benefits of key rotation: